‘GH’ Spoilers For Weeks Of Aug 14 & 21: Sam Confesses, Verdict In Julian’s Trial, Alexis Calms Carly’s Rage

 General Hospital (GH) spoilers for the week of August 21 reveal that Sam becomes burdened with guilt feelings and makes a decision to confess.
-Alexis (Nancy Lee Grahn) and Carly (Laura Wright) find a common ground after Carly rages over the discovery that it was Sam (Kelly Monaco) who shot Sonny (Maurice Benard) and left him inside a pit to die.
-She confronts Sam on hospital bed and then lashes out at Jason.
+Alexis (Nancy Lee Grahn) and Carly (Laura Wright) find common ground after Carly rages over the discovery that it was Sam (Kelly Monaco) who shot Sonny (Maurice Benard) and left him inside a pit to die.
+She confronts Sam on a hospital bed and then lashes out at Jason.

-Alexis tries to calm Carly down by arguing that it is not fair to blame Sam for her actions because she was suffering a psychotic episode induced by toxoplasmosis infection at the time.
+Alexis tries to calm Carly down by arguing that it is not fair to blame Sam for her actions because she was suffering a psychotic episode induced by a toxoplasmosis infection at the time.
 Alexis recalls that Carly also went through a similar experience with Morgan (Brian Craig) when Ava (Maura West) swapped his Lithium medication with a placebo.

 Jason works hard towards building up trust with Carly and tries to explain things to her.
 Carly gets shocking news in the week of August 21.